Dr Foster and Parental Alienation

 If you believe that your child is at risk of parental alienation, then you need to act fast.
 The first step would be to issue an urgent Child Arrangements Application in Form C100.
 As with all Child Arrangements Applications, your matter will be assisted by an advisor from Cafcass (The Children and Family Court Advisory and Support Service).
 They will represent your child’s wishes and feelings during Court proceedings.

 What if your child says that they do not want to see you?

 Should their wishes be taken as face value or is this a product of their alienation?
 If so, then it is likely that your matter will require the assistance of an appropriately qualified professional; either a psychologist or a psychiatrist to determine the root of the problem and how best it can be fixed.
 A recent Court Judgement concluded that “contact between parent and child is a fundamental element of family life and is almost always in the interest of the child.”

 Cases of parental alienation are complex and usually require the assistance of an expert.
-If you are worried about your own situation or would like to discuss the matter further with one of our experts, please contact a member of our family team on 01273 604 123.
+If you are worried about your own situation or would like to discuss the matter further with one of our experts, please contact us.